kottster/kottster/docs/security/database-access.md

 **How it works in development:**

+In visual editor, you can use features that requires making requests to our platform (external API), such as generating SQL queries or exploring ready-to-use page templates.

-When you generate new pages during development mode, your local app includes this locally-stored schema information in the request to our platform (external API).
-This allows the page generator to create appropriate page structures and components that match your database design.
+When you use such features, your local app includes this locally-stored schema information in the request to Kottster API.

-This approach ensures that database schema information is only shared when you actively request page generation.
+This approach ensures that database schema information is only shared when you actively use features that require it. <span style="color: #099268;">**Your actual database credentials, connection details or stored data are never shared with our platform or any external services.**</span>

 ### Complete control